Best Recommendations for a Type 2 Diabetes Diet Plan

 Foods to Avoid

-There are certain foods that may not be compatible with a type 2 diabetes diet plan and should be limited or avoided if possible.
+While eating healthy foods is important, there are also certain foods that may not be compatible with a type 2 diabetes diet plan and should be limited or avoided if possible.

 High-Sodium Foods